US taking steps to help NATO allies in Europe

 The aviation detachment mission in Poland is designed to enable the country to host multiple allied Air Force elements and serve as a regional hub for air training and multinational exercises.
 The U.S. and Poland are discussing further activities for the detachment, military officials said.

-And in the Baltics, the U.S. plans to deploy six additional F-15 fighter jets and a military refueling and a KC-135 military refueling aircraft.
+And in the Baltics, the U.S. plans to deploy six additional F-15 fighter jets and a KC-135 military refueling aircraft.
 The planes will fly from Britain to Lithuania this week, officials said.

-Regarding Ukraine specifically, Sen. Lindsey Graham, R-S.C., asked if the Pentagon would provide the country with arms support in the hypothetical event of a larger Russian invasion.
+Regarding Ukraine specifically, Sen. Lindsey Graham, a Republican, asked if the Pentagon would provide the country with arms support in the hypothetical event of a larger Russian invasion.

 Such a decision would be for President Barack Obama to make, Hagel responded.
 He said efforts now center on ensuring Russian troops return to their barracks in the Crimean port city of Sevastopol, where Russia’s Black Sea Fleet has a lease until 2042, and allowing Ukraine’s new government to prepare for elections in two months’ time.